RazanTayyem/ReservationSystem/README.md

 # Reservation System
-a web app that enables the YDRC staff to coordinate the reservation process in their organization between all of them.
+A web app that enables the YDRC staff to coordinate the reservation process in their organization between all of them.

 # User Journey:
 You can sign up and log in using your username and password, select the service you want to check/reserve and fill the exact details you need for each reservation.

+# User Stories:

+1- As a user I want to be able to sign up and log in using my username and password.